sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 The default value is False.

 <a href="" id="setedupolicies"></a>**SetEduPolicies**
 Optional.
 A boolean value that specifies that the policies defined for an education environment should be set when configuring SharedPC mode.

->  **Note**  If used, this value needs to be set before the action on the **EnableSharedPCMode** node is taken.
+This node is independent of the EnableSharedPCMode.

  The supported operations are Get and Replace.

-The default value is True.
+The default value changed to false in Windows 10, version 1703.
+The default value is true in Windows 10, version 1607.

 <a href="" id="setpowerpolicies"></a>**SetPowerPolicies**
 Optional.
 A boolean value that specifies that the power policies should be set when configuring SharedPC mode.

+> [!Note]
->  **Note**  If used, this value needs to be set before the action on the **EnableSharedPCMode** node is taken.
+> If used, this value must be set before the action on the **EnableSharedPCMode** node is taken.

 The supported operations are Get and Replace.